 With the exception of one share of Apple stock that mybrandz.com sent me unsolicited, I currently own no stocks apart from mutual funds — if you asked me which companies these funds invest in, I couldn’t tell you.
 If I have any financial relationship with a business I write about, I’ll do my best to disclose it.
 I currently do not accept advertising on my blogs Socialmedia.biz, Socialbrite.org and JDLasica.com.

 I accept fees to speak at conferences and industry events.
 Compensation may also cover my travel and lodging expenses.

 I am a member of the Intel Advisors program (formerly the Intel Insiders), which is a group of about a dozen people who are experts in various areas of social media.
 The Intel Advisors follow the Word of Mouth Marketing Association code of ethics and act as a social media advisory board to provide Intel with ongoing feedback — both public and private — on the company’s products and social media efforts.
 The program’s organizers stress that participants are free to write anything they want about Intel products and events.
 There has been no monetary compensation provided for my participation in this program other than reimbursement for travel expenses and occasional free products.
 As a gesture of gratitude for participants’ time and involvement, Intel has provided members of the program with a free MacBook Air laptop and (months later) a Core i7 Dell PC.

-Finally, a word of thanks to tech journalist Kara Swisher for her excellent, detailed Ethics Statement, which should serve as a model for other bloggers, journalists and reviewers.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+Finally, a word of thanks to tech journalist Kara Swisher for her excellent, detailed Ethics Statement, which should serve as a model for other bloggers, journalists and reviewers.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.